 Huh.

-I have a handful of ideas in my back pocket for when we are having one of those tricky days, where he's just not interested in his regular toys or I need to get on with things and require the use of both my hands (something he thinks is optional!)
+I have a handful of ideas in my back pocket for when we are having one of those tricky days, where he's just not interested in his regular toys or I need to get on with things and require the use of both my hands (something most toddlers think is optional!).
+Six simple but fun ways to entertain your toddler when working.

 1. Painting with water